tanaphum/example-testing-and-reproducibility/README.md

 This repository provides two versions of the model, so that you can work in your preferred language.

+Please feel free to use **[our community discussion board](https://github.com/orgs/rrcop/discussions)** to share your thoughts and experiences!
+If you make progress on these exercises, consider [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) to share your work.
+You can also view [current pull requests](https://github.com/rrcop/example-testing-and-reproducibility/pulls).

 ## Python model

 The model is defined in `model.py`, and test cases are defined in `test.py`.